theonlytechnohead/worldine/README.md

 ## Architecture

 The repository is setup as a combined Python-based HTTP endpoint, as well as PostgreSQL database for storing transaction data

+The use of FastAPI enables built-in automated endpoint documentation and simple use of HTTP REST-ful requests